concordion/concordion-exception-translator-extension-demo/README.md

 ### Using Gradle
 1. [Download](http://www.gradle.org/downloads.html) and [install](http://www.gradle.org/installation.html) Gradle (this has been tested with 2.1)
-1. Unzip this package
 1. From a command line opened at the location to which this package has been unzipped, run `gradle clean test`
 1. View the Concordion output under the subfolder `build/reports/spec/org/concordion/ext/demo/selenium/`

 ### Using Maven
 1. Download and install maven (this has been tested with 3.0.3)
-1. Unzip this package
 1. From a command line opened at the location to which this package has been unzipped, run `mvn test`
 1. View the Concordion output under the subfolder `target/concordion/org/concordion/ext/demo/selenium/`